 Do you want to know what your unseen problems are?

 Trust me, your employees know the problems.
-They not only know what the problems are, but all of the areas of your business that are negatively impacted by them.
+They not only know what the problems are, but all of the areas of your business that are negatively impacted as a result.
 That is invaluable information!
 What they need in order to share that information is, first, some honest-to-God assurance that they will not suffer for sharing those problems, because they know if you have a delicate ego, and they know what bosses with delicate egos can do to their livelihood.
 Second, they need a stake in what you will do with that shared information; will you keep them in the loop or, so much better, give them a part in the procedural fix you have in mind.

 Do you want solutions?